Robust Gaussian Process Regression Based on Iterative Trimming: Experiments with Synthetic Datasets

-We compare the performance of the proposed ITGP with the standard GP and the robust GP with Student's t likelihood (t-lik).
-As a representative of existing robust variants, the t-lik GP shows broadly similar performance to GPs with other observation models (see, e.g., \citealt{Kuss2006,Ranjan2016}).
+In this section, we conduct a wide range of numerical experiments to compare the performance of the proposed ITGP, the standard GP, and the robust GP variant with Student-$t$ likelihood ($t$-lik).
+The $t$-lik GP has been compared with many other robust GP variants and shows broadly similar performance (e.g., \citealt{Kuss2006,Ranjan2016,Ramirez-Padron2021}), hence serving as a good representative of existing methods.

-The following abbreviations are used to refer to the different models in the table and figures. \begin{compactitem} \item GP: the standard Gaussian process with Gaussian noise model. \item t-lik GP: the Gaussian process with Student's t noise model and Laplace's approximation inference \citep{Vanhatalo2009}. \item ITGP: the Gaussian process with Gaussian noise model and iterative trimming, proposed in this work.
-We adopt $\alpha_1=0.5$, $n_\mathrm{shrink}=5$ and $n_\mathrm{maxiter}=10$. \item ITGP reweight: same as ITGP, but adding an one-step reweighting with $\alpha_2=0.95$. \item Ideal: the best possible performance for reference.
-It is obtained by standard GP on the purified sample with contaminations excluded. \end{compactitem} The proposed ITGP is developed in Python based on the public package \textsc{GPy}, and the remaining methods are performed directly with \textsc{GPy}.